Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You have gastroesophageal reflux disease (GERD).
 This is a problem where food and fluid flow back (reflux) into your esophagus.
-Other treatments have not brought relief.
-Your doctor is now recommending a surgery called fundoplication.
+Other treatments have not helped.
+Your healthcare provider is now recommending a surgery called fundoplication.
+This surgery is used most often when GERD causes complications or side effects.
+It’s also used for people who don’t handle medicines well.
+People who respond best to this surgery are those who did well using acid blocker medicines first.
 Read on to learn more.

-Your lower esophageal sphincter (LES) is a one-way valve at the top of the stomach.
+The lower esophageal sphincter (LES) is a one-way valve at the top of the stomach.
 It keeps food and fluid from flowing backward.
 Your LES is weak.
-It does not close off the top of the stomach.
-This allows food and fluid to reflux into the esophagus.
-During fundoplication, the LES is remade.
+It does not close off the top of your stomach.
+This means that food and fluid is able to flow back into your esophagus.
+During fundoplication, the LES is restructured.
 This is done by wrapping the very top of the stomach around the lower part of the esophagus.

 The surgery is most often done with laparoscopy.
 But it may also be done with open surgery.

-Laparoscopy: This is surgery through a few small incisions.
+Laparoscopy.
+This surgery uses a few small cuts (incisions).
 A thin, lighted tube called a laparoscope is used.
-The scope allows the doctor to see inside the body and work through the small incisions.
+This scope lets the doctor see inside your body and work through the small incisions.

-Open surgery: This is surgery through one larger incision.
+Open surgery.
+This surgery uses one large incision.
 The doctor sees and works through this incision.
-It may be used if your doctor feels it isn’t safe to continue with laparoscopic surgery.
+This method may be used if your doctor feels it isn’t safe to continue with laparoscopic surgery.

-An intravenous line is put into a vein in your arm or hand.
-This line gives you fluids and medications.
-You are then given anesthesia.
-This is medication to keep you free from pain during surgery.
+An IV (intravenous) line is put into a vein in your arm or hand.
+This line gives you fluids and medicines.
+You are then given medicine (anesthesia) to so that you don’t feel pain during surgery.
 Most often, general anesthesia is used.
-This puts you into a state like deep sleep during the surgery.
-Once the surgery begins:
+This puts you into a state like a deep sleep during the surgery.
+Below are the general steps once surgery begins.

-The doctor makes 2 to 4 small incisions in the abdomen.
+The doctor makes 2 to 4 small incisions in your belly area (abdomen).
 The scope is put through one of the incisions.
 The scope sends live pictures to a video screen.
-This allows the doctor see inside the abdomen.
+This lets the doctor see inside your abdomen.

-Your abdomen is inflated with carbon dioxide.
+Your abdomen is filled with carbon dioxide.
 This gas provides space for the doctor to see and work.

-The opening in the diaphragm that the esophagus travels through is called the hiatus.
-If the hiatus is too large, it’s called a hiatal hernia.
-If this is present, the hiatus is tightened with a few stitches.
+The esophagus travels through an opening in the diaphragm called the hiatus.
+You have a hiatal hernia if your stomach has pulled up into the chest area.
+If this is the case, the hiatus is tightened with a few stitches.

 The stomach is wrapped around the outside of the esophagus.
 The wrap is stitched into place.

 When the surgery is done, all tools are removed.
-Any incisions are closed with sutures or staples.
+Any incisions are closed with stitches (sutures) or staples.